 - For further information on menopause management, download A Practitioner's Toolkit for the Management of the Menopause, developed by the Women's Health Research Program at Monash University.

-Women and health professionals can also visit the Jean Hailes Menopause webpages to learn more about menopause and managing menopausal symptoms.
+Women and health professionals can also visit the Department of Health website for more supply information.
+To learn more about menopause and managing menopausal symptoms, please visit the Jean Hailes Menopause webpages.